 - A cervix that stays rigid, mainly due to previous surgeries like LEEP.

 Minor tears resolve on its own without any treatment.
 However, it is important to fix the major cervical laceration or tears with active bleeding.
 It is more or less a surgical procedure done in an operation theater under anesthesia.

 At times there can be some complications or problems with the cervix, like:

-- During the pre- labor contractions, the cervix is designed to shorten and widen.
-But if the cervix shortens without contractions, it is called incompetent cervix and can cause premature labor
+- During the pre-labor contractions, the cervix becomes short and wide.
+But if the cervix shortens without contractions, it is called incompetent cervix and can cause premature labor.

-- If this happens, a cervical cerclage is performed, where the cervix is stitched to hold it close.
-This is rare and only 1% of the pregnant women undergo this procedure
+- If this happens, doctors opt for a cervical cerclage, where they stitch the cervix to hold it close.
+This is rare and only 1% of pregnant women undergo this procedure

-- In rarest of cases, there are chances that a pregnant woman’s cervix maybe stenotic.
-This will happen when the cervix opening is tightly shut and it doesn’t dilate or open in anyway.
+- In rarest of cases, there are chances that a pregnant woman’s cervix may be stenotic.
+In this condition, the cervix opening closes tightly and it doesn’t dilate or open in any way.
 This could be due to numerous reason like any earlier infection, any surgery or just a genetic abnormality